pktharindu/nuxt-laravel-passport-example/README.md

 Nuxt & Laravel Passport Example
 </h1>

-> This example implements nuxt app as a first-party client and laravel as the backend.
+> This example implements Nuxt app as a first-party client and Laravel Passport as the backend API.
 It supports Passport-password grant out of the box which allows your other first-party clients, such as a mobile application, to obtain an access token using an e-mail address and password.
 But feel free to use other grant types in _laravel/passport_ by extending this.

 ## Installation